isomerpages/moe-etd-tflb/index.md

 ---
 layout: homepage
-title: MOE's Classroom of the Future
+title: MOE Classroom of the Future
-description: An Educational Technology Division and Information Technology Division effort leveraging design thinking and other human-centric methodologies to redesign teaching and learning for teachers and students.
+description: A Ministry of Education Singapore Educational Technology Division and Information Technology Division effort leveraging design thinking and other human-centric methodologies to redesign teaching and learning for teachers and students.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""